maary020/maary020/README.md

 👋 Hello, I'm Maryam,
 A passionate UX/UI designer with a keen interest in front-end development.
+Currently learning HTML, CSS and Javascript.
 I'm transitioning my design skills into code and loving every moment of it.

 Excited to collaborate on projects where design meets development! 🚀